joncursi/cheddur-whitepaper/whitepaper.md

   Popularity_c = Total Review Score_c + User Score_c + w
 \end{equation}

-Being that users cannot add crypto apps to their Cheddur Watchlist or post coin addresses to crypto app pages, the popularity of crypto App A will simply be calculated as:
+Since users cannot add crypto apps to their Cheddur Watchlist or post coin addresses to crypto app pages, the popularity of crypto App A will simply be calculated as: